Learning a Stochastic Differential Equation Model of Tropical Cyclone Intensification from Reanalysis and Observational Data: Learned Intensification Model

 Next, we quantitatively assess climatological estimates of cyclone hazard.
 The Power Dissipation Index is a commonly used metric of hazard which is the integral of the cube of intensity over a cyclone's lifetime

 The cube of intensity quantitatively captures that more extreme cyclones pose much greater hazard than smaller cyclones \cite{emanuel_increasing_2005}.

 The Power Dissipation Index climatology for the Northern hemisphere using the learned model and observations is plotted in Figure \ref{fig:PDI-climatology}.
 The PDI for a given year in a given basin is the sum of the integral above applied to every TC in a basin.
 To compute the figure, we treat each $6^\circ\times6^\circ$ degree region as a basin and take an annual average, using 1 simulated storm per IBTrACS track per year.
-The mean PDI over the domain for the learned climatology is $109.78 \%$ of the observational climatology, which confirms overestimation of intensity.
+The mean PDI over the domain for the learned climatology is $109.78\%$ of the observational climatology, while the Mean PDI for the FAST climatology is $93.33\%$ of the observed.
+Our model somewhat overestimates intensity while FAST somewhat underestimates it.

 We also investigate the Lifetime Maximum Intensity Distribution for IBTrACS and the learned model in Fig. \ref{fig:lmi}.
 Agreement is strong for all storms at or below $65\si{\meter\per\second}$, but there is overestimation of extreme LMIs.
 This can be attributed to the standard deviation of stochastic perturbations increasing linearly with intensity as determined in Sec. \ref{sec:calibration}, which likely makes perturbations too extreme at extreme intensities and artificially inflates LMI.
+FAST somewhat underestimates LMI for Category 3 and above ($\geq50\si{\meter\per\second}$).